13 days from £7,200 per person

 Japan is a top world economy, so luxury accommodation with private guides and drivers throughout the trip can blow the budget.
-This itinerary is designed for those who have cultural experiences rather than accommodation as their focus, and like to find their feet with a few guides but explore independently after that.
-This is particularly achievable since the advent of Mi-Fi, portable Wi-Fi routers which we can arrange so that the Ampersand itinerary, guidebook and maps are all at one’s fingertips on a smartphone.
+This itinerary is designed for those who have cultural experiences, rather than accommodation as their focus, and like to find their feet with a few guides but explore independently after that.

-There's time for one last blast in Tokyo, staying on the east side of the city this time for the best shopping, Michelin-starred dining and the mighty Imperial Palace at its heart.
+There's time for one last blast in Tokyo to experience the best shopping, Michelin-starred dining and the mighty Imperial Palace.
 There are excellent day excursion options too, particularly the ornate Chinese-influenced temples and mausoleum at Nikko, and the seaside shrines of the old Edo-period capital Kamakura.
 Thanks to our great local contacts, expertise and sightseeing entrance costs being a fraction of those in the UK, Japan can blow the mind without blowing the budget.

 This is purely a suggested itinerary, so it can be booked as it is or used as a starting point for creating your own luxury tailor-made tour.
 If you'd like to see similar trips, take a look at our other Japan itineraries.

-- Day 2 - Citadines Shinjuku - Tokyo
+- Day 1 - Palace Hotel - Tokyo

 Afternoon arrival, private transfer then at leisure to explore Tokyo nightlife.

-- Day 3 - Citadines Shinjuku - Tokyo
+- Day 2 - Palace Hotel - Tokyo

 Privately guided tour of Japan's high fashion, teen fashion and Meiji shrine areas.

-- Day 4 - Citadines Shinjuku - Tokyo
+- Day 3 - Palace Hotel - Tokyo

 At leisure with optional day excursion to Nikko.